MariusDL/Python-Steganography/README.md

 This script allows you to encode or decode text from images

 ## Project Features
-Encode text in images
+Encode text in images<br>
-Encrypt the text with a password before encoding Extract encoded text from images
+Encrypt the text with a password before encoding<br>
+Extract encoded text from images<br>

 ## Prerequisites
 Python3